-Why do some people get such great benefits from CBD while others notice nothing?
-It is likely that your genes play a role in how your body responds to CBD.
+Why do some people benefit greatly from CBD while others notice nothing?
+Your genetic variants play a role in how your body responds to CBD.

-This article covers the research studies on CBD, the receptors that CBD binds to, and how your genetic variants could be influencing your response (or lack thereof) to CBD oil.
+This article goes in-depth on research studies about CBD, the receptors that CBD binds to, and how your genetic variants could be influencing your response to CBD oil.
 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Join today.

-Cannabidiol, abbreviated CBD, is a phytocannabinoid that is part of cannabis (marijuana) and hemp plants.
-It was first isolated from the plant in the 1940s, and scientist unraveled its structure in the 1960s.
+Cannabidiol, abbreviated CBD, is a phytocannabinoid found in cannabis (marijuana) and hemp plants.
+It was first isolated from the plant in the 1940s, and scientists unraveled its structure in the 1960s.
 It is a colorless solid at room temperature and is insoluble in water.

 CBD does not cause psychoactivity (feeling high).
 Instead, it is being used for various anti-inflammatory and antiepileptic properties.[ref]

-It is legal to buy cannabidiol oil in most states in the U.S. now.
-But state laws vary depending on whether the CBD is derived from hemp or cannabis.
+It is legal to buy cannabidiol oil in many places, but state laws can vary depending on whether the CBD is derived from hemp or cannabis.
 CBD derived from cannabis is often called ‘full spectrum’.

 Cannabis research initially focused on THC, the psychoactive part of the plant, and the CBD component was pretty much ignored for many years.
-Research on CBD has exploded in the past decade with several thousand studies referencing it now.
+The past decade has seen an explosion of research on CBD, with several thousand studies referencing it now.

-Fun fact: Cannabis has been used for thousands of years.
-Researchers have been able to analyze cannabis found in a 2700-year-old grave of a shaman in China.[ref]
+TIL: Cannabis has been used for thousands of years.
+Researchers have analyzed cannabis found in a 2700-year-old grave of a shaman in China.[ref]

 Your Endocannabinoid System

 The psychoactive component of cannabis, Δ9-THC, binds to cannabinoid receptors in the body.
 These receptors are part of our endocannabinoid system.
 Cannabinoid receptors aren’t there just to bind to cannabis, of course.
 The endocannabinoid system regulates endocrine, immune, and brain functions.
-For example, it is involved in appetite control (which is why cannabis gives some people the ‘munchies’).[ref]
+For example, it is involved in appetite control (why cannabis gives some people the ‘munchies’).[ref]

-Our body produces an endocannabinoid called anandamide, which is a lipid-based neurotransmitter.
-Anandamide binds to the cannabinoid receptors in the central and peripheral nervous system.
+The body produces an endocannabinoid called anandamide, which is a lipid-based neurotransmitter.
+Anandamide binds to the cannabinoid receptors in the central and peripheral nervous systems.
 It plays a role in regulating mood, appetite, memory, sleep, temperature, and the development of an embryo.

-But… CBD doesn’t activate the cannabinoid receptors.
-Instead, it acts on several other receptors, as well as modulating the response of the cannabinoid receptors.
+But… CBD oil doesn’t really activate the cannabinoid receptors.
+Instead, it acts on several other receptors and modulates the response of the cannabinoid receptors.

 Looking beyond the advertising hype, here is what research studies on CBD show:

-Animal studies indicated that CBD may be able to change behavior in heroin addiction.
+Animal studies have indicated that CBD might change behavior in heroin addiction.
 More research is needed on this, but CBD may be something to add to addiction rehab programs. [ref]

 Anxiety and Depression: